Story Time

 4th century invention, appropriately enough, gives

-this 'twin' 2 martyrdoms, one in Persia and one in
+this 'twin' two martyrdoms, one in Persia and one in

 India.
 He even gets a burial in Syria to boot!
 Yet another resting